malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 In that case, some portion of the state must be held stable, while the rest is free to change significantly.
 This requires some form of meta-management.
 In simple cases that may develop as an implicit product of the learned connectionist control process.
 In more complex agents, such as those with attention, more explicit meta-management may be required.

 ## III.1.4 Objective learning
 How does a continuously learning embodied agent know which actions are better than others?
 This decision is tied to the agent's objective: it's ultimate goal that influences all other goals.
 For example, to eat and stay healthy in order to survive.
-Or to produce as many staples as possible in as little time as possible [citation].
+Or to produce as many paperclips as possible (Bostrom, 2003, 2014; Gans, 2017).
 If the agent is not pre-configured with its objective, then it must learn that objective.

 An agent in the human world requires the use of inedible metal tokens (coins), which are used in complex ways for the purpose of life preservation.
 The involvement of such an inedible metal token as part of some process (eg: doing a job and being paid) does not necessarily immediately result in a life sustaining outcome.
 Thus, without any other information, it is hard for the agent to learn the relationship between that inedible metal token, the processes that it must be involved in, and the life sustaining result.
 This is known in the AI community as _sparse feedback_, and it poses a particularly difficult problem for continuously learning agents (Armstrong et al, 2020).

 Another problem for a continuously learning agent is known as the _exploration-exploitation dilemma_ (Kaplan & Friston, 2018).
 The agent gains knowledge about its world and itself by exploring places and things, and by experimenting with novel behaviours.
 When the agent needs to achieve a goal, it may by able to achieve the goal by _exploiting_ its existing knowledge, but it may be able to achieve that goal in some better way if it were to _explore_ more first; it also may not.
 The dilemma concerns how the agent chooses between exploration and exploitation at any given moment.

 Sparse feedback and the exploration-exploitation dilemma make objective learning difficult.
 One solution is for the agent to build high-level simplified models of its environment, itself, the behaviours it can perform, and how those behaviours influence different outcomes.
 High-level models have fewer degrees of freedom than found in the raw first-order signals.
 This means that the models can be built up from fewer examples, and they are easier to change as learning progresses.
 These models become the agent's "knowledge", and somewhere within that knowledge a continuously learning agent builds a structure that ultimately governs its behaviours and goals – that is, an objective that it infers over time.

+For example, some success has been shown using model-based RL to learn the structure of goals and combining that to train a model-free RL agent (Krueger and Griffiths, 2018).
+The authors of that paper suggest how objective learning feeds into behavioural automatization: "our knowledge of the world doesn’t just provide a source of simulated experience for training our instincts, but that it shapes the rewards that those instincts latch onto." (p.
+1)

 Objective learning can be seen as another form of meta-management for a number of reasons.
 Firstly, even with a learned objective function, first-order behaviour continues to use low-level representations, where the high-level objective function is used only in the generation of endogenous feedback as part of subsequent behaviour learning.
 Thus the learning and use of the objective function is a second-order process.
 Secondly, learning of objective functions is hard (Armstrong et al, 2020), and in complex environments it may too require deliberative involvement.